openlayers/workshop/doc/en/basics/README.md

 ## The application

 To work with OpenLayers, we install the [`ol` package](https://www.npmjs.com/package/ol) from npm.
 This was already done in the previous `npm install` step.
-If you were starting from scratch on a new application, you would run this in the terminal:
+If you were starting from scratch on a new application, you would run `npm install ol@beta` this in the terminal.

-    npm install ol@beta

 As entry point of the application, we create a `main.js` file, and also save it in the root of the workshop directory: